Testing Requirements

 The Code requires Asset Owners to advise the System Operator of proposed testing that would result in certain changes at the grid interface.
 You must also inform us if your testing aims to demonstrate asset capability or may affect our ability to meet our Principal Performance Obligations (PPOs).
 Such situations may include:

 You must complete and submit operational test plans for all such situations.
-Please fill out our FM-EA-010 form and email it to [email protected].
-If you are planning to test single-frequency keeping capability in particular, use FM-EA-502 SFK Test Plan.
+Use the correct test plan form for your particular testing and email it to [email protected].

 It is important to send test plans to the System Operator at least 15 business days before planned testing, as your testing may have effects that we must mitigate with our own operational planning.
 If you cannot provide the required advance notice, you must contact the Duty Operations Manager at 07 843 0618.
 Consult them also if you are unsure whether your testing will have a wider impact on the power system.